Back to Blogs

 The first step in debugging a computer vision model is to examine the data used for training.
 The data must be of high quality and free of errors.

 The quality of the data directly affects the accuracy of the model.
 Analyzing the data involves checking the distribution of data and ensuring that it is balanced and diverse.
-A balanced dataset ensures that the model is not biased towards a particular class, leading to better accuracy.
+A balanced dataset ensures the model is not biased towards a particular class, leading to better accuracy.

 Another way to improve data quality is by visualizing the model's predictions and comparing them to the ground truth.
 Visualizing the predictions helps to identify discrepancies and understand the reasons for errors in the model.